tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 Above we said an algorithm is a step-by-step procedure for performing some task.
 So what is a *step*?
 This depends on your algorithm and application.
-We want to choose steps that make sense for the problem, that are simple enough to analyze mathematically, and also reflect the true running-time of an algorithm.
+We want to choose steps that make sense for the problem, that are simple enough to analyze mathematically, and also reflect the true running-time of the algorithm.

 We'll call the step we choose for analyzing an algorithm the **primitive operation**, or **key operation** (or **key instruction**), or **barometer